Shawan Jabarin: HRW position and controversy

 Gerald Steinberg, the president of the Jerusalem-based NGO Monitor, said that Jabarin's appointment to the HRW board "ends any façade that Human Rights Watch is a moral 'watchdog' organization".
 The appointment, he said, "completed the transformation [of HRW] from a human rights watchdog to a radical agit-prop group".
 Steinberg accused Jabarin of using "the language of human rights to lead delegitimization campaigns targeting Israel" and accused HRW of "abusing human rights as a façade for radical ideology".
 He said that "Human Rights Watch has been working together with Jabarin and Al-Haq in an informal capacity for a long time, but the official appointment is an example of HRW Executive Director Ken Roth’s and the group’s Middle East and North Africa division’s enlistment in the widespread delegitimization campaign being conducted against Israel".

-Jennifer Rubin of The Washington Post argued in February 2011 that Jabarin's appointment to the HRW board reflected "the continuing decline of the organization....This appointment is a slap in the face from HRW Executive Director Ken Roth and Chairman James Hoge to terror victims, Israelis, Jews, and others who seek to uphold universal human rights".
+Jennifer Rubin of The Washington Post argued in February 2011 that Jabarin's appointment to the HRW board reflected "the continuing decline of the organization....This appointment is a slap in the face from HRW Executive Director Ken Roth and chairman James Hoge to terror victims, Israelis, Jews, and others who seek to uphold universal human rights".
 Rubin also called the appointment "the latest of numerous moral failings, scandals and biases that have exposed HRW as a political advocacy organization".

-In response to criticism of HRW's appointment of Jabarin to its Middle East board, HRW's program director, Iain Levine, described the Supreme Court's charges as “curious and misguided” and insisted that Jabarin was “the reason that tyrants in the Middle East are now trembling in their boots.”
-His description of Jabarin as “one of the leading Palestinian voices condemning … suicide bombings and rocket attacks against Israeli civilians” drew criticism.
+In response to criticism of HRW's appointment of Jabarin to its Middle East board, HRW's program director, Iain Levine, described the Supreme Court's charges as "curious and misguided" and insisted that Jabarin was "the reason that tyrants in the Middle East are now trembling in their boots."
+His description of Jabarin as "one of the leading Palestinian voices condemning … suicide bombings and rocket attacks against Israeli civilians" drew criticism.
 Ann Hertzberg, for example, commented: “I have been personally monitoring Al Haq [Jabarin's NGO] and Jabarin for nearly 5 years.
-I have never seen any evidence that either has condemned suicide bombings or rocket attacks.”
+I have never seen any evidence that either has condemned suicide bombings or rocket attacks."
 Robert Bernstein agreed, saying that he had searched unsuccessfully for evidence to support Levine's claim.

-Goldstone Report
+Goldstone Report and controversy

-In a 2009 critique of the Goldstone Report for The Guardian, Dan Kosky focused on the report's reliance on video testimony by Jabarin, whose contributions, Kosky argued, were “overshadowed by evidence that he is 'among the senior activists of the Popular Front terrorist organisation'.”
-While the report cited Al-Haq's allegations “at least 30 times,” it did not mention his terrorist background.
+In a 2009 critique of the Goldstone Report for The Guardian, Dan Kosky focused on the report's reliance on video testimony by Jabarin, whose contributions, Kosky argued, were "overshadowed by evidence that he is 'among the senior activists of the Popular Front terrorist organisation'."
+The report cited Al-Haq's allegations "at least 30 times."

 Other professional activities

 He took part in a four-month programme on human-rights advocacy at Columbia University in 2001.

 In May 2013, Jabarin was elected vice president of the International Federation for Human Rights (FIDH), an independent international NGO based in France.
 Jabarin had also been elected Commissioner of the International Commission of Jurists.
 In August 2016, Jabarin was elected Secretary General of FIDH.

-Jabarin participated in an event entitled “Palestine, Israel & International Law: The ICC and beyond” on 11 October 2013 at Trinity College in Dublin.
+Jabarin participated in an event entitled "Palestine, Israel & International Law: The ICC and beyond” on October 11, 2013, at Trinity College in Dublin.